"Everything is foreseen, yet free will is given. The world is judged with

 Last week we discussed the concept of man's free will -- and the apparent

-contradiction with the belief that G-d controls all events in this
+contradiction with the belief that G-d controls all that occurs in this

 world.
-This week I'd like to deal with yet another well-known
+This week I would like to deal with yet another well-known

 philosophical quandary alluded to in our mishna: man's free will versus

 Our mishna begins by stating "Everything is foreseen" -- meaning that G-d

 knows in advance every event which will occur in this world.
 It then

 continues, "free will is given" -- that man is given free reign to act as he

 chooses.
 The question raised by Maimonides and many other thinkers (both

 Jewish and Gentile) is as follows: If G-d knows the future and every act we